xiaotojohn/tangram_node/readme.md

 ## How to Set it up?
 - `node.js`&`nvm`&`npm`: follow this [link](https://nodejs.org/en/download/package-manager).
 Choose `V20.xx.x(LTS)` on `mac OS` using `nvm`
 - Find the [package json file](package.json), which contains all dependencies. **Enter your project directory in terminal**, then use ```npm install [package_name]``` to install the packages listed.
+- Luckily, we deployed our databased online, so you dont have to bother set it up.
 - Run `node express-test.js` and you shall see the following message:

 ```